Old Church of St Mary the Virgin, Preston Candover

 The Old Church of St Mary the Virgin is a redundant Anglican church in the village of Preston Candover, Hampshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is under the care of the Churches Conservation Trust.
 Only the chancel of the church has survived.
 It is situated towards the south of the village, on the northwest side of the B3046 road.

 History

 The church was founded in about 1190.
-It was damaged in a fire in 1681 and rebuilt.
+It was damaged in a fire in 1683 and rebuilt.
 At this time it is thought that it consisted of a long single cell with transepts, and a western weatherboarded bellcote with a pyramidal roof.
+A restoration was carried out in 1796.
 In 1831 the church was enlarged, providing 48 additional sittings.
 By 1885 the fabric of the church had deteriorated so much that, except for the chancel, it was demolished.
+At this time 60% of the pews were private.
 A new church with the same dedication was built nearer the centre of the village.
+The church's font and altar were transferred to the new church.
 The building is open daily.